takumif/shakashaka_solver/15418_report.md

 <img src="images/impossible_board.png" alt="example_board" width="250px" height="250px">

-So next we implemented a mayBeSolvable() to remove boards that can never be solved.
+So next we implemented a mayBeSolvable() to remove boards that can never be solved (Example above 2nd row last column has a triangle in the wrong orientation).
 Now a partially solved 4 by 4 board can be solved in a reasonable amount of time.

 Now to distribute the work over parallel workers.